-"Low-income communities" are those communities that in the last 12 months had a median household income less than twice the poverty level.6
+"Low-income communities" are those communities that in the last 12 months had a median household income less than twice the poverty level.

-"Orphaned Well" - The term "orphaned well" with respect to Federal or Tribal land, means a well that is not used for an authorized purpose, such as production, injection, or monitoring, and for which no operator can be located, the operator of which is unable to plug the well and to remediate and reclaim the well site, or that is in the National Petroleum Reserve - Alaska.
-With respect to State or private land, the term:
+"Orphaned Well" - The term "orphaned well" with respect to Federal or Tribal land, means a well that is not used for an authorized purpose, such as production, injection, or monitoring, and for which no operator can be located, or the operator of which is unable to plug the well and to remediate and reclaim the well site.
+With respect to State or private land, the term also:

-(1) has the meaning given the term by the applicable State; or

-(2) if that State uses different terminology, has the meaning given another term used by the State to describe a well eligible for plugging, remediation, and reclamation by the State.
+- (1) has the meaning given the term by the applicable State; or - (2) if that State uses different terminology, has the meaning given another term used by the State to describe a well eligible for plugging, remediation, and reclamation by the State.